Household Waste disposal in Galway City

 Yes.
 You are responsible for the correct disposal of your waste.

 The dumping of waste, particularly food waste, can attract vermin which has health and safety consequences in addition to the risk of injury from the contents of the waste.
-Galway City Council may issues litter fines for minor beaches of the Little Pollution Act 1997, as amended.
-More serious waste management beaches are dealt with under the Waste Management Act 1996, as amended.
+Galway City Council may issues litter fines for minor breaches of the Little Pollution Act 1997, as amended.
+More serious waste management breaches are dealt with under the Waste Management Act 1996, as amended.
 This includes giving your waste to a non-permitted waste collector.